tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 Binary Search Tree
 ------------------

+.. binary search tree is the combination of the concept of a binary search, and a binary tree.
+This helps visualize how a binary search works.

-A Binary Search Tree, is a Binary Tree that is sorted.
+A Binary Search Tree, is a Binary Tree that is balanced.
 Like the Binary Tree each node can have no more than two child nodes.
 But in the case of ordering the tree there is an additional rule: The left child most be a smaller value than the parent node, and the right child most be a greater value than the parent